University of Vienna

 The academic calendar at the University of Vienna differs from that of USC.
 The fall semester runs from the beginning of October to the end of February while the spring semester runs from the beginning of March to the end of June.
 Students can attend the University of Vienna for the spring semester or academic year.

 At the start of each semester, the university offers special orientation sessions intended to help students get settled in Vienna.
 Orientation sessions last 1-1.5 hours and are held between mid-February and the beginning of March.
 Students should reach out to the University of Vienna's international student services for additional oppotunities to get involved with the local student community.

-Students that plan to attend the University of Vienna for a semester or an academic year are required to apply in person for a student visa through the Austrian embassy in Washington, D.C or within the region of their home residency.
-Students must note that only the Los Angeles, New York, and Washington D.C. consulates can issue student visas; honorary consulates cannot issue visas, therefor students must travel to the consulate located within their state's juristidiction.
+Students that plan to attend the University of Vienna for a semester or an academic year are required to apply in person for a student visa through the Austrian embassy within the region of their home residency.
+Students must note that only the Los Angeles, New York, and Washington D.C. consulates can issue student visas; honorary consulates cannot issue visas, therefore students must travel to the consulate located within their state's juristidiction.
 Planning ahead is vital in this process as each consulate operates on their own timeline.
 Please contact the education abroad office with any further questions.